Ministrelle/obsidian-flip-cards/README.md

 - [x] Add support for dark mode.
 - [ ] **Maybe:** Use Style Settings to add some customization options.
 (Font size, color, spacing etc.)
 - [x] **Maybe:** Alternate Styles for the cards
+- [ ] When hovering over a card that is only half shown, the screen shackes when the flip happens.
+Need to look at what causes this to happen and fix it.